Now Reading

 3. Stay Active and Sleep Well

 It’s really important to maintain your fitness regimen as much as possible during the holidays.
 Exercise is one of the easiest and most effective ways to manage stress and your overall mental and physical health.
-In this unique year, we’ve all had to adapt by finding new ways to exercise due to the requirements of social distancing.
 When you can, take your workout outside.
 Walking and hiking with family and friends are wonderful ways to de-stress and connect with others.
+Of course, you’ll want to bundle up before heading on it.

 Plus, not only does regular exercise help reduce symptoms of depression and anxiety, it can also help you sleep better.
 Getting 7 to 9 hours of sleep nightly is optimal, so be sure to avoid caffeine in the afternoon and turn off your devices at least 1 to 2 hours prior to bedtime.
 The blue light they emit stimulates brain activity which is definitely not what you want when you’re trying to fall asleep!
 Consider reading a (real) book instead to help you unwind and lull you into dreamland.